Pauliszta/portfolio/README.md

 Hi!
 I'm Paula and I'm at the beginning of my career as a software tester.
 I am a Certified ISTQB® Tester Basic Level.
 I can also program in Python and I know the basics of JavaScript, including Redux and React.
 Additionally, I can create queries in SQL.
 I am familiar with work methodologies such as Scrum and Kanban.

 My goal is to develop testing knowledge and technical skills.
 On this page I would like to share all my experiences gained during my personal studies.
-Below you will find the results of my work as a tester.
+Below you will find the results of my work.

 ## Tech skills